 - If you want to read a book each week, you have to give up TV time and potatoing.

 It’s a game of give and take.
-Don’t let successful people fool you on TV.
+Don’t let successful people on TV fool you.
 Contrary to what it looks like, they don’t have it all either.
 Many entrepreneurs gave up their 20s and 30s to become successful; so did LeBron and Usain Bolt.
 And they did it because they wanted success more than anything else.
-More than cake, more than late-evening wine, more than Saturday pork barbecues, and more than fucking around.
+More than cake, more than late-evening wine, more than Saturday pork barbecues, and more than fooling around.

 Of course, on that day everyone will talk about how you are an overnight success.
 But I’ll leave that for some other time…